stimulus-use/stimulus-use/docs/use-click-outside.md

 ```

 ::: warning Avoid `event.preventDefault()` in `clickOutside`
 The `event` passed to `clickOutside` is the original click (or touch) that happened outside the element.
-Calling `event.preventDefault()` on it cancels that click's default action, which breaks the element you clicked — submit buttons won't submit, links won't navigate, checkboxes won't toggle, etc. Close your UI without calling `preventDefault()`.
+Calling `event.preventDefault()` on it cancels that click's default action, which breaks the element you clicked, submit buttons won't submit, links won't navigate, checkboxes won't toggle, etc. Close your UI without calling `preventDefault()`.
 :::

 **Extending a controller**